We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 One moment you could find yourself on a coral garden atop a summit and the next a sheer wall could plunge thousands of feet into dark ocean depths.
 The Red Sea's abundance of marine life and depths of the reef are a thrill that many divers will tell you is unbeatable.

-More detailed information on Egypt's dive sites:
+More detailed information on dive sites of the Red Sea:

 The Northern Red Sea